woossi0/suite/docs/usermanual/source/sysadmin/mapmeter/install.rst

    sudo yum install geoserver-mapmeter

-.. note:: If mapmeter fails to function, you may need to edit the file ``${java.home}/lib/security/java.security``.
+.. note:: If Mapmeter fails to function, you may need to edit the file ``${java.home}/lib/security/java.security``.
 Add or uncomment the line:

    .. code-block:: bash